Kidney Disease and Weight Loss

-It’s very important to take medications exactly as prescribed by your doctor as not following directions can lead to serious problems.
+It’s very important to take medications exactly as prescribed by your doctor.

 In dialysis, excess fluids are taken out of the body.
-A person’s weight is measured both before and after a dialysis treatment to measure the amount of fluid that was removed.
+Your weight is measured both before and after a dialysis treatment to measure the amount of fluid that was removed.

-If you have been encouraged by your healthcare provider to lose weight, here are some steps you can take in safely managing both your kidney disease and weight loss.
+If you have been encouraged by your healthcare provider to lose weight, here are some steps you can take to safely manage both your kidney disease and weight loss.

-Try getting in more steps if you are able to walk!
-Walking is a great way to lose weight and create a consistent exercise routine that will not be hard on the body.
+Try getting in more steps if you’re able to walk!
+Walking is a great way to lose weight and create a consistent exercise routine that is not hard on the body.

-If you find walking to be unappealing, try pairing it with an enjoyable hobby.
-One of my clients enjoys walking while listening to old radio shows.
-He looks forward to his exercise so he can listen to more episodes!
+If you find walking to be unappealing, then try pairing it with an enjoyable hobby.
+Maybe you enjoy walking while listening to old radio shows.
+You may look forward to your exercise so you can listen to more episodes!

-While many think they need to cut back on fruits and vegetables due to the potassium, it’s not always the case.
+Many think they need to cut back on fruits and vegetables due to the potassium, but this is not always the case.
 Plus, there are plenty of low-potassium fruits and vegetables to choose from.
 Fruits and vegetables are low in calories but have a lot of nutritional value.

-Try some low-sodium snacks like these dietitian-approved snacks that you can find online or in the grocery store.
+Try some low-sodium snacks (less than 240 mg of sodium) that you can find online or in the grocery store.

-Another tip to finding snacks for kidney disease and weight loss is to focus on the fiber.
+Another tip to finding snacks for kidney disease and weight loss is to focus on snacks that have 3 grams or more of fiber.

 While kidney disease may change how much you should be drinking every day, it’s important to know what your right fluid goal is and aim for that each day.